Hey, I’m Carli Lloyd

 My parents had an easy decision to make when it came to what sport I liked best.
 There was no question it was soccer.
 Everywhere I went I brought a soccer ball with me.
 I loved it.
 The ball was my life.
 My younger siblings and I used to play in our long hallway upstairs with a soft ball and I had no mercy on them.
 I wanted nothing but to win, it didn't matter who you were.

 Life was easy when I was a child.
 There was no social media, no pressure to live up to certain standards.
 It was just me and the ball.
 I used to walk from my house to the local field named after Peter Vermes and take thousands of shots.
-I also would hop in with boys who were playing pick up.
+I also would hop in with boys who were playing pick up games.
 My competitiveness and passion drove me.

 Playing High School ball at Delran gave me the confidence I needed to go on to play for Rutgers University.
 My next goal was to play for the full women's national team.